provenance-io/cosmos-sdk/x/sanction/spec/01_concepts.md

 Similar to immediate temporary sanctions, these are created when a `MsgUnsanction` proposal has a large enough deposit (either initially or later).

 This deposit threshold is managed as a module parameter: `ImmediateUnsanctionMinDeposit`.
-If not set, immediate unsanctions are not possible.
+If zero or empty, immediate unsanctions are not possible.
 If set to the governance proposal minimum deposit or less (not recommended), all `MsgUnsanction` governance proposals will create immediate temporary unsanctions.
 If set to more than the governance proposal minimum deposit (this is recommended), it's possible to submit a `MsgUnsanction` proposal without the unsanctions being immediate.